Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Scimitar (Scythe)
 - Attunement

-**Stored Potential**: After casting a spell, your next attack with _Essence Reaver_ has a +2 critically strike chance and deals 2d6 radiant damage on a hit.
+**Stored Potential**: After casting a spell, your next attack with _Essence Reaver_ has a +2 critically strike chance and deals 2d6 force damage on a hit.

 **Manacharge**: Whenever you critically hit a creature, you regain a spell slot of a level equal to your proficiency bonus.